vjirsa/bootcamp/README.md

 This intensive course is to provide students with the prerequisites - some conceptual background and sufficient working knowledge of mathematics - necessary to master the mathematically based graduate courses at the Center for Complex Systems \& Brain Sciences.
 By no means it is intended to compete with the traditional introductory courses in mathematics taught at universities.
 Rather it should be viewed as a synopsis of the mathematical tools most probably encountered in scientific applications.
 The present script is meant to serve as a companion during the boot camp and as a quick reference and look-up source after the boot camp.

-The compactness and completeness of these introductory concepts make this project suitable to include new topics or to expand existing ones, and hence I hope this project will estimulate the development of new projects disseminating mathematics in Life Sciences.
+The compactness and completeness of these introductory concepts make this project suitable to include new topics or to expand existing ones, and hence I hope this project will stimulate the development of new projects disseminating mathematics in Life Sciences.

 Original version: Boca Raton Florida, USA, August 2002.
 Current version: Marseille, France, December 2018.